PedroMurta/Projetos-Data-Science/README.md

 # Pedro Murta Lima
 <sub>*Systems Analyst and Data Scientist* </sub>

-Graduated in 2019 at Faculdade Projecção Sobradinho-DF in the course Analysis and Systems Development.
-Currently doing postgraduate studies in Data Science and Big Data at PUC-Minas.
+Graduated in 2019 at Faculdade Projeção Sobradinho-DF in the course Analysis and Systems Development.
+Postgraduated in Data Science and Big Data at PUC-Minas.

 Analytical skills, ability to work in team environments.
 Critical thinking and problem-solving skills.